deniellejames24/CoffeeFarmer-needfixing/README.md

 # CoffeeFarmer

 # ADD
 - admin side- financial management- add fertilizers used etc
-- reco for fertilizers
+- recommendation for fertilizers
 - admin can track every session or activity of farmers
 - system can export summary of reports for both admin(all farmer and individual farmer) and farmer
 - interactive charts
 - make the farmer activity status functional
+- confusing on where farmer should input all data(Land Declaration, Plant Declaration, Harvest Data, Plant Status. proper sequence?)
+- after farmer register, and first login should route to Land and Plant Declaration.
+- Reach atleast 3 Objectives